JnxF/cpp_pubsub/README.md

 - Source code:
 	- `publisher_member_function.cpp` - a C++ publisher to the `topic` ROS topic
 	- `subscriber_member_function.cpp` - a C++ listener to the `topic` ROS topic
+	- `cpp_fuzztarget.cpp` - A publisher that publishes the entire standard input as a message.

 - Multiple launch files:
 	- `talker.launch.py` - starts a publisher